grifano/fm-04-product-card/README.md

 Your users should be able to:

+- View the optimal layout depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover and focus states for interactive elements

 ### Tech Stack: